Shed Installation Cost

 I'm hoping to get power into a garden shed so I can use power tools.
 What do I need to consider?

-"You have to factor in the ampage of the circuit that you plan to use, and the distance of the lead to the shed.
+"You have to factor in the amperage of the circuit that you plan to use, and the distance of the lead to the shed.
 Then, factor in the load of the items that you plan to use.
 If you exceed the load, then you will get tripping of the mcbs through overload.
-Also, you might get volt drop which can lead to the motors burning out on machinery.
+Also, you might get voltage drop which can lead to the motors burning out on machinery.
 My advice would be to get a qualified electrician to safely install the supply to make the installation safe."

-Garden Shed Prices
+Garden Shed Installation Prices

 Job Description Duration Material Cost Labour Cost Total Estimated Cost